Theresa Kugel: Gulag

+Vilnius

-After her release in 1953, she moved to Vilnius and became the driving force in the monastic revival of the Dominican community in a Khrushchyovka apartment building on Dzuku Street.
-Georgii Friedman, a jazz musician and recent Catholic convert who first visited them in 1974, found that the Sisters were being ministered to by Dominican priests visiting from the People's Republic of Poland and by Fr.
+She moved to Vilnius and, while working as a cleaning woman and later as a nurse, Sister Theresa became the driving force in the monastic revival of the Dominican community.
+She arranged for official invitations for the surviving sisters to come and live with her inside a Khrushchyovka apartment building on Dzuku Street.

+Georgii Friedman, a Soviet Jewish jazz musician and recent Catholic convert, first visited them in 1974 and found that the Sisters were being covertly ministered to by Dominican Friars visiting from the People's Republic of Poland and by Fr.
 Volodymyr Prokopiv, a fellow Gulag survivor and priest of the illegal and underground Ukrainian Greek Catholic Church.

 Friedman later recalled, "I remember how the atmosphere of quiet and peace in their quarters delighted me.
 On the walls hung large images of Saint Dominic and Saint Catherine of Siena.
 In the tiniest little chapel they had made an altar put of a dresser, and on the altar stood a crucifix.
 A lamp flickered in a beautiful vessel to show that the Blessed Sacrament was reserved there."

 Friedman also recalled, "Sister Teresa, sixty-two years old, was tall, stocky, and plain.
 Her face reflected a selfless faith.
 She was then still working as a nurse in the hospital."

-She died during surgery in Vilnius in 1977.
+Death

+In 1977, Mina Kugel was hospitalized with terminal bladder cancer.
+Soon after, Georgii Friedman and Fr Volydymyr Prokopiv arrived to visit her.
+Fr.
+Friedman later recalled, "From her frightfully changed, corpse-like face, her eyes looked upon me, radiant with love and joy.
+I quickly left the room because I was afraid I would begin to cry."

+When he returned, Friedman overheard Mina asking Father Prokopiv, "Father, why are they prolonging my sufferings with these pills?"
+Father Prokopiv bent over her and softly asked, "Do you not want to suffer a bit more for the sake of the salvation of souls?"

+According to Friedman, "'I do', she quietly answered, and thereafter not a single complaint fell from her lips."

+Mina Kugel died during surgery in Vilnius in 1977.
+Soon after her death, her fellow Soviet Jewish convert and former spiritual protege Georgii Friedman, was accepted into an illegal seminary, attended, and graduated.
+In 1979, Friedman was ordained as the first priest of the Russian Greek Catholic Church present on Soviet soil in decades by an underground bishop of the Ukrainian Greek Catholic Church.